Shiftwello/shiftwello/README.md

 - burnout due to irregular shifts and insufficient rest,
 - legal risks with labor laws on maximum hours and breaks.

-Managers spend **hours weekly** balancing shifts manually in Excel, reacting to sick leaves last minute, and trying to maintain team morale — at a high operational cost.
+Managers s˚pend **hours weekly** balancing shifts manually in Excel, reacting to sick leaves last minute, and trying to maintain team morale — at a high operational cost.

 ---